simonstearn1/easy_gen/README.md

-# easy_gen : Simple generator to add service class and minitest to rails projects
+# easy_gen : Simple generator to add various classes with barebones minitest to rails projects

 Save typing when generating service objects in a standard pattern.